MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploying-the-azure-rights-management-connector.md

 1. On the Exchange server roles that communicate with the RMS connector, do one of the following:

     -   Run the server configuration tool for Microsoft RMS connector.
-For more information, see [How to use the server configuration tool for Microsoft RMS connector](#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this topic.
+For more information, see [How to use the server configuration tool for Microsoft RMS connector](deploying-the-azure-rights-management-connector.md#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this article.

         For example, to run the tool locally to configure a server running Exchange 2016 or Exchange 2013: